AVIATOR: Towards AI-Agentic Vulnerability Injection Workflow for High-Fidelity, Large-Scale Code Security Dataset: Proposed Framework

-While SFT optimizes for token-level accuracy, it does not directly focus on structural and semantic nuances of code.
+\paragraph*{Group Relative Policy Optimization (GRPO)} While SFT optimizes for token-level accuracy, it does not directly focus on structural and semantic nuances of code.
 Therefore, we also apply reinforcement learning (RL) via \textit{Group Relative Policy Optimization (GRPO)}~\cite{grpo_shao2024}, using the CodeBLEU~\cite{codebleu_ren2020} metric as a reward function.

 GRPO is an efficient reinforcement learning technique that eliminates the need for a separate critic network by comparing multiple candidate outputs for each prompt and computing their relative rewards within a sampled group.
 Given a prompt \( q \), we sample \( G \) candidate outputs \( \{o_1, o_2, \dots, o_G\} \) from the old policy model \( \pi_{\theta_{\text{old}}} \).
 Each candidate output \( o_i \) receives a reward score \( r(o_i) \) based on the CodeBLEU metric, which better captures structural and semantic properties of code.
-CodeBLEU combines four components: \begin{itemize} \item \textbf{N-gram match}: standard BLEU score over tokens. \item \textbf{Weighted n-gram match}: gives higher importance to syntax-critical tokens. \item \textbf{AST match}: measures similarity of abstract syntax trees. \item \textbf{Data-flow match}: compares data-flow graphs to assess semantic equivalence. \end{itemize}
+CodeBLEU combines four components: { \begin{itemize} \item \textbf{N-gram match}: standard BLEU score over tokens. \item \textbf{Weighted n-gram match}: gives higher importance to syntax-critical tokens. \item \textbf{AST match}: measures similarity of abstract syntax trees. \item \textbf{Data-flow match}: compares data-flow graphs to assess semantic equivalence. \end{itemize}

-with $\alpha + \beta + \gamma + \delta = 1$.
+} with $\alpha + \beta + \gamma + \delta = 1$.
 By default, $\alpha = \beta = \gamma = \delta$ \cite{codebleu_ren2020}.

-The normalized advantage for each candidate output is computed as:
+The normalized advantage for each candidate output is computed as: {

-GRPO optimizes the policy model \( \pi_\theta \) by maximizing the following clipped surrogate objective:
+} GRPO optimizes the policy model \( \pi_\theta \) by maximizing the following clipped surrogate objective: {

-where $r_i = \frac{\pi_{\theta}(o_i \mid q)}{\pi_{\theta_{\text{old}}}(o_i \mid q)}$, \(\epsilon\) controls clipping for stable optimization, and \(\beta\) regulates the strength of the KL-divergence penalty with respect to a reference policy \(\pi_{\text{ref}}\).
+} where $r_i = \frac{\pi_{\theta}(o_i \mid q)}{\pi_{\theta_{\text{old}}}(o_i \mid q)}$, \(\epsilon\) controls clipping for stable optimization, and \(\beta\) regulates the strength of the KL-divergence penalty with respect to a reference policy \(\pi_{\text{ref}}\).
 Note that the expectation $\mathbb{E}[\cdot]$ is taken over the random variables $q$ and $\{o_i\}_{i=1}^{G}$, with $q \sim P(Q)$ and $\{o_i\}_{i=1}^{G} \sim \pi_{\theta_{\text{old}}}(O \mid q)$ and that the KL-divergence penalty encourages policy updates that remain close to the pretrained model: